 The adjacent Edmiston Gallery of Maritime Art had to be reduced by three metres to accommodate New Zealand’s America’s Cup winner NZL 32.
 That meant a total transformation of that gallery.
 We are fortunate to have on our Trust Board an art expert in Trish Clark who generously took on the role of our project art curator for the task and gave countless hours in gallery and exhibition design and finish, and in negotiating funding and art loans.
 We now have a world class art space that visitors enter after exiting the area dedicated to Sir Peter Blake.

-Chairman Trust Board
+Chairman Trust Board (Retired)

 New Zealand Maritime Museum

 With an MA (First Class Honours) in Political Science from the University of Auckland, Trish Clark established one of New Zealand’s leading galleries in 1984, representing a range of artists including Gordon Walters, Billy Apple, Max Gimblett, Milan Mrkusich, Stephen Bambury, Julia Morison, Christine Webster and Julian Dashper.
-She relinquished the gallery in 1989 to raise her three children, thereafter engaging solely in art advisory for the private, commercial and public sectors.
+She relinquished the gallery in 1989 to raise her three children, thereafter engaging solely in art advisory for the private, not-for-profit, commercial and public sectors.

 Her regular international engagement throughout the 25 year period of consultancy resulted in strong links with artists, curators, institutions and galleries around the world, under-pinning the current Trish Clark Gallery, which she re-opened in 2014, once free of family responsibilities.
 She has curated numerous public and private projects and exhibitions, and manages extensive art collections for leading corporate and private clients.
 Clark has authored a number of private books on art collections, and co-edited Alan Miller New Zealand Photographs, 2010, and co-edited with Professor Wystan Curnow, Pleasures and Dangers: Artists of the Nineties, Longmans, 1991.